The Bond Bubble and Invoice Factoring

 Regardless of how you define deflation, its prospect is a major threat to small business funding.
 It’s defined in different ways depending on what you read.
 The most common definition is falling prices.
 With this in mind, falling prices more the result of what we view as the deflation.
 The definition we like is “a contraction in the supply of money and credit in the economy”.
 With easy credit, the bond bubble has expanded to create trillions in global debt.

 Perhaps you are wondering what this has to do with invoice factoring?
 Here’s how.

 When the supply of credit shrinks, its called a credit crunch.
 As you remember, we experienced that during the financial crisis.
 The result- banks stop lending.
 The only lending that will remain is secured, asset based lending.

 Small businesses should fare the worst if the deflation is as scary as some predict.
 This is because During the financial crisis, we saw bank lending to small businesses dry up in many states.
 In fact, Fox News revealed that the U.S. lost 200,000 due to a lack of small businesses funding as measured by the Census Bureau.1 Up to 82% of small businesses failures stemmed from a lack of funding.

 ‘The prospect of deflation is a major threat to small business funding.’

 Invoice Factoring is not a Loan

 Since your business sells unpaid invoice to a factoring company, you sidestep the need for lending.
-Remember, invoice factoring incurs no new debt, while invoice financing is subject to the availability of credit.
+Remember, invoice factoring improves net working capital while incurring no new debt, while invoice financing is subject to the availability of credit.